Janet Reno: State Attorney

 In January 1978, Governor Askew appointed Reno the State Attorney for Dade County (now called Miami-Dade County).
 She was the first woman to serve as a state attorney in Florida.
 She was elected to the Office of State Attorney in November 1978 and was returned to office by the voters four more times.
 Reno ran as a liberal, pro-choice Democrat even though Miami-Dade was a conservative county.
 Reno did not always face serious challengers, although in 1984 Cuban-American lawyer Jose Garcia-Pedrosa ran against Reno, and picked up the endorsement of the Miami Herald editorial board.
 In spite of his support among Miami's Hispanic voters, Reno won the election decisively.

 The office she led included 95 attorneys and an annual caseload that included 15,000 felonies and 40,000 misdemeanors.
 As state attorney, she developed a reputation for ethical behavior, going so far as to purchase a car at sticker price to avoid the appearance of impropriety.

 Drug court

 She established a drug court which was later replicated in other parts of the country.
 She worked actively in various civic organizations, including the Miami Coalition for a Safe and Drug Free Community and the Beacon Council, which was formed to address Miami-Dade's economic development.

 McDuffie trial

-In May 1980, Reno prosecuted five white policemen who were accused of beating a black insurance salesman, named Arthur McDuffie, to death.
+In May 1980, Reno prosecuted five white policemen who were accused of beating a black insurance salesman, Arthur McDuffie, to death.
 The policemen were all acquitted.
 During the resulting 1980 Miami riots, eighteen people were killed, with looters in Liberty City angrily chanting "Reno!
 Reno!
 Reno!"
 Reno met with nearly all of her critics, and a few months later, she won reelection in a landslide.